 10. ON1 Photo Raw

 ON1 is a professional photo editor that comes with hundreds of interesting features.
-You can use it to organise your photos, process raw files, edit photos in layers, and experiment with special effects.
+You can use it to organize your photos, process raw files, edit photos in layers, and experiment with special effects.

 The plugin also has AI-powered features that can do all the work for you within seconds.